-Ayurvedic Man at the Wellcome Collection
+Brush your teeth at the Wellcome Collection

-In Somewhere In Between (until August 27), four contemporary artists have collaborated with scientists to discuss themes affecting our everyday lives and health, and the blurred area between ‘art’ and ‘science’.
+At the Wellcome Collection has Somewhere In Between (until August 27), in which four contemporary artists have collaborated with scientists to discuss themes affecting our everyday lives and health, and the blurred area between ‘art’ and ‘science’.

-A visual journey at the Whitechapel Gallery
+A witty artistic duo at the Whitechapel Gallery

-Exploring Epping Forest at the William Morris Gallery
+Weaving worlds at the William Morris Gallery